jacobandreas/writing/_posts/2012-10-24-storeys-end.md

 house all of my lectures and research meetings, and without occasional obligations at Queens' and Sunday trips to the farmers' market it would be very easy to forget about the existence of the medieval City altogether.

+[^1]: "Would you please ensure that you flush this toilet after use."
+"Won't you please put your dishes away when they are dry as there is very little counter space in the kitchen."